muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Plugin for the Podcast archive at https://massivelyop.com (Massively Over Powered) gaming website
 - moviefone
     - Trailers plugin
-- movietorture
-    - Plugin that scrapes a specific site for movies to torture your soul
 - newson
     - Provides live casts and news clips from various local channels in the United States - Pulled from NewsON
 - otb_trekkie